 Pro Tips

-- I normally do not use a lid for this recipe but if you are having a hard time getting the final internal temperature you want, use a lid.
+- I usually do not use a lid for this recipe, but if you have difficulty getting the final internal temperature you want, use a lid.

 - The minimum safe internal temperature is 145° with a three-minute rest.